artefactual/archivematica-docs/user-manual/ingest/ingest.rst

    * Transfer structure report if not performed on first ingest
    * Extract packages in the AIP and then delete them
    * Send AIP to backlog for re-arrangement during re-ingest
-   * Store the AIP in the different storage location than used on first ingest

    A note about package extraction in re-ingest: Archivematica will not appear to prevent you from extracting packages on re-ingest, and then deleting the packages.